stevenwhitespacesystems/fm-xml2json/README.md

 Another drawback of compact output is the resultant element can be an object or an array and therefore makes the client code a little awkward in terms of the extra check needed on object type before processing.

 NOTE: Although non-compact output is more accurate representation of original XML than compact version, the non-compact version is verbose and consumes more space.
-This library provides both options.
+This script provides both options.
 Use `# ( "compact": False )` if you are not sure because it preserves everything;
 otherwise use `# ( "compact": True )` if you want to save space and you don't care about mixing elements of same name and losing their order.

 Tip: You can reduce the output size by using shorter [key names](#options-for-changing-key-names).